By all means, listen to marketing gurus but never do what they tell you to. Why, I hear you ask?

 So it is a safe bet that any marketing advice we get from the podium or promotional videos is already outdated and inefficient.
 Does this mean that we shouldn’t even listen to marketing gurus?
 Not at all.

 Marketing strategy, like battle strategy, does not lend itself to formulaic approach.
 You must never do things the same way, even if it worked in the past.
 Instead, you must use that knowledge as a base from which your imagination can create something new and unprecedented.
-Or you should hire marketing consultants and pay them for results.
+Or you should hire marketing consultants from companies like The Marketing Heaven and pay them for results.

 That’s my approach in my Achievement Consulting practice – I get paid what my clients think I’m worth, and that’s usually derived from the results they achieve.